Senate backs massive defense bill, targets China, sets Iran vote

-WASHINGTON (Reuters) - The U.S. Senate on Thursday passed a $750 billion defense policy bill with provisions that target China on issues from technology transfers to the sale of synthetic opioids, pushing to counter growing Chinese influence around the world.
+WASHINGTON (Reuters) - The U.S. Senate on Thursday passed a $750-billion defense policy bill with provisions that target China on issues from technology transfers to the sale of synthetic opioids, pushing to counter growing Chinese influence around the world.

 The 973-page National Defense Authorization Act, or NDAA, passed by an 86-8 vote.